uoa-ems-research/JEMSS.jl/README.md

 - Firefox and Chrome work, Edge does not work well, other browsers have not been tested.
 - Multiple browser windows may use the same port.
-- If you do not specify a simulation configuration filename, then you will be prompted for this from Julia (not the browser window).
+- If you do not specify a simulation or configuration filename, then you will be prompted for a configuration filename from Julia (not the browser window).
 - For the timing control, 'speed' is the ratio of animation time to real time; speed of 1 gives real-time (real slow) animation.
 Calculating the ratio correctly currently requires the input files to have time units in days.
 - Input files should have (latitude, longitude) coordinates, these correspond with the y and x fields in the input files.